 - Register for the Find an apprenticeship Service

 - Explain the various levels of apprenticeships and how they work

 - Help you understand your current skills and strengths

 - Help you to develop the skills employers want

-- Open doors to useful volunteering and work experience opportunities to enable you to add new experience to your CV
+- Open doors to useful volunteering and work experience opportunities to enable you to add a new experience to your CV

 - Help you to write a winning application

 - Help you to practice interview questions and techniques

 Watch our video to hear Careers Advisers, Chris Darrall and Louise Latta speak about how apprenticeship's work and what you need to know when applying for one.

 We’d be delighted to have a chat with you